What is a Mortgage Loan Officer?

 Besides asking the obvious questions about getting the best rates and fees, have a list of questions handy to get a feel for the loan officer’s experience and knowledge.
 You’ll learn a lot about the loan officer by asking:

-• How will we be communicating during the loan process?
+- How will we be communicating during the loan process?
 Texts and emails are great for quick status updates.
-However, loan officers should be available by phone if something urgent arises or you need to talk through questions about your mortgage.
+However, loan officers should be available by phone if something urgent arises or you need to talk through questions about your mortgage application.

 8. Meet at least three to five different loan officers

-LendingTree research has shown that borrowers who shop with at least three to five mortgage lenders typically save thousands of dollars on their loan costs.
+LendingTree data shows that borrowers who shop with at least three to five mortgage lenders typically save thousands of dollars on their loan costs over time.
 Make sure you get along with the loan officer, though, since you’ll typically work with them for a month or two.

 A mortgage banker is a company that typically offers mortgage products for a single lender.
 They’re often called direct lenders because they lend you the money “directly” versus a mortgage broker that doesn’t lend money at all.
 The entire loan process — from application to funding — is usually handled in-house.
 Mortgage bank underwriters often have special authority to approve loans that mortgage brokers or institutional banks can’t.

-The term loan officer may apply to anyone that helps you secure a loan.
-You may work with a loan officer for a car loan, boat loan, student loan or personal loan.
+The term “loan officer” may apply to anyone who helps you secure a loan.
+You may work with a loan officer for an auto loan, boat loan, student loan or personal loan.
 A mortgage officer deals exclusively with home loans.